hanabi/hanabi.github.io/Reference.md

 * If:
   1) there are only two cards left in a player's hand with *Elimination Notes* on them **and**
-  2) the previous players let your chop card ride **and**
+  2) the previous players let the chop card ride **and**
-  3) the players before you were not busy, **then**
+  3) the previous players were not busy, **then**
 * The card with the *Elimination Note* card cannot be on the chop!
-(Otherwise, a player would have clued it with either a *Play Clue* or a *Save Clue* in order to prevent it from being discarded.)
+(Otherwise, one of the previous players would have clued it with either a *Play Clue* or a *Save Clue* in order to prevent it from being discarded.)
-* Players in such a situation can "jump ahead" and immediately blind-play the newest of the two cards with the *Elimination Notes*.
+* In such a situation, the player with the *Elimination Notes* can "jump ahead" and immediately blind-play the newest of the two cards.
 * For example, in a 3-player game:
   * Red 1 has been played on the red stack.
   * Alice has a completely unclued hand.